SummaryRead the full fact sheet

 - Compared to women, men visit the doctor less frequently, have shorter visits, and only attend when their illness is in its later stages.

 This figure holds true among children too.
-In deaths due to accidents or drowning, boys account for two out of three deaths.
+In deaths due to accidents or drowning, boys account for 2 out of 3 deaths.

-Certain male population groups in Australia have a lower life expectancy than 79 years, including:
+Certain male population groups in Australia have a lower life expectancy, including:

-- Non-heterosexual men, including gay, bisexual and transgender males
+- non-heterosexual men, including gay and bisexual males

 Top 10 causes of premature death in men